 Now she eats a lot of grains, and the same smoothie almost every day “because I love it!”.
 She also eats Gardein’s products and Daiya cheese.
 She also likes eating at a fully vegan restaurant in Vancouver called ‘Chickpea and Meet’.

-This certainly keeps he going as she as a demanding schedule.
+This diet certainly keeps her going as she through a demanding schedule.

 Training for success

 “Most of my training is on the ice because nothing off the ice will ever simulate the stamina it takes to run a long program with seven jump elements.”
 She also spends an hour with a personal trainer off the ice working on core, stability and strength – sometimes combining it all together.

 Unlike some vegan athletes, Larkyn isn’t the first vegan in her niche as Canadian pairs skater Meagan Duhamel has been vegan since 2008 and won Winter Olympic medals and two world titles.
 However, Larkyn wasn’t aware that Meagan was vegan when she was deciding to make the change.
 She’s since found out more.

 “Meagan has inspired so many of the other skaters in her own rink to go vegan and I hope I can do that as well!”

 Larkyn has since retired from competitive skating after a short and successful career.